-With everything 2020, you may wonder when and if there’s a good time to pause your social media channels.
-Let’s dig into reasons for and against doing so.
+Wonder when and if there’s a good time to pause your social media channels?
+Let’s dig into reasons for and against pausing your social media channels.

-Between the presidential election in the United States, the global pandemic, and countless natural disasters, the year 2020 has been full of twists.
-As these events unfold, many marketers may be struggling to figure out whether they should pause social media channels for their company or clients.
+Between the global pandemic, and countless natural disasters, these times have been full of twists.
+Many marketers may be struggling to figure out whether they should pause social media channels for their company or clients.

 After all, few things have gone according to plan this year.